 The Dudley Telecare Service is charged at £21.30 per month plus VAT.
 This is a standard charge, which is not dependant on the number of Telecare products installed in the property.

-If you are in receipt of a low income and already receive help in relation to your Council Tax via the Council Tax Reductions scheme, you may be entitled to a discount on these charges.
-For further information and to see if you are eligible please contact us on 0300 555 2040.
+If you have a low income and already receive help in relation to your Council Tax through the Council Tax Reductions scheme, you may be entitled to a discount on these charges.
+For further information and to see if you are eligible please call 0300 555 2040.

 Care Assist - Offers the same functionality as our pendant alarms but doesn't call the monitoring centre.
 It will directly alert a family member/carer via an audible alert and vibration.